Written by Mitch Tapner.

 In some cases, a funeral may not happen at all, which can leave loved ones without closure.

+Many people ask, what happens if you can’t afford a funeral in the UK?
+In most cases, families explore government support, charitable help, or lower-cost funeral options.
 If you’re finding it hard to cover costs, there are ways in which you can get help with funeral expenses.

 In England, Wales and Northern Ireland, you may be able to get a Funeral Expenses Payment if you’re receiving certain income-related benefits such as Universal Credit, Income Support or Jobseeker’s Allowance.